mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

 ## Key considerations before using shredder mitigation for the first time

-1. This process ensures it is triggered only for pre-validated tables, which can be accomplished by ensuring that:
+1. This process ensures it is triggered only for tables set up for this type of backfill, which can be accomplished by ensuring that:

 - `GROUP BY` is explicit in all versions of the query, avoiding expressions like `GROUP BY ALL`, `GROUP BY 1, 2`.
 - All columns have descriptions that if applicable, include the date when new columns become available.